What is earnest money?

 Earnest money vs. due diligence fee: What's the difference?

 The due diligence fee, on the other hand, protects the seller in case you back out of the deal for a protected (or non-protected) reason as a result of inspection reports or other information gained during the due diligence period.
-This way, the seller gets something (the due diligence fee) even if you are able to legally recoup your earnest money.
+This way, the seller gets something (the due diligence fee) even if you're able to legally recoup your earnest money.
 The due diligence fee is only refundable if the seller backs out of the deal.

-Due diligence fees aren’t mandatory, or even allowed, in every market.
+Due diligence fees aren’t mandatory or even allowed in every market.
 And if you’re waiving any due diligence contingencies or paying cash and buying as is, it obviously won’t apply.
 But if applicable, the due diligence fee is typically in addition to the earnest money deposit.

 Earnest money vs. down payment: What's the difference?